JuliaLang/www.julialang.org/blog/2024/11/this-month-in-julia-world.md

 * [Tensorial](https://discourse.julialang.org/t/ann-tensorial-jl-statically-sized-tensors-and-related-operations-for-julia/121588) is a great new package for tensor math.
 Also [discussed on slack](https://julialang.slack.com/archives/C6FGJ8REC/p1729174454227819), including in terms of how it compares to other Julia tools.
 * A wonderful new docstring linter for julia: [CheckDoc](https://github.com/tecosaur/CheckDoc.jl)
-* New experimental package to check that a struct is defined with inferrable concrete types: [CheckConcreteStructs](https://github.com/gdalle/CheckConcreteStructs.jl)
+* New experimental package to check that a struct is defined with inferable concrete types: [CheckConcreteStructs](https://github.com/gdalle/CheckConcreteStructs.jl)
 * Fun workarounds for broadcast nesting and general discussion of broadcast hacks on [slack](https://julialang.slack.com/archives/C67TK21LJ/p1730789206177099).
 * Hackable belief propagation algorithm implementations in Julia: [BeliefPropagation.jl](https://github.com/stecrotti/BeliefPropagation.jl)
 * [CodingTheory](https://github.com/esabo/CodingTheory) is a new package built on top of Oscar for work with classical and quantum error-correction codes.